 Before we get into the best way to get around San Francisco, we’ll address the worst way to get around San Francisco: cars.

 The streets of San Francisco are incredibly convoluted.
-It also has a high incidence of car break-ins in comparison to other cities.
 San Francisco’s famous cable car system is a much better way to get around in the more touristy parts of the city.
 If you’re heading to the outskirts like Muir Woods or Baker Beach, an Uber or Lyft is a better option than trying to drive yourself.

 What Is the Best Time to Visit San Francisco?